kanishkegb/kanishkegb.github.io/_posts/2015-07-01-intrinsic_nonlinear_pid.md

 * In-house developed controller for UAV control [[paper](https://doi.org/10.1109/ICIINFS.2015.7399049)]
 * Platform independent GUI with real-time data monitoring

-Below video shows the quadrotor during a fligh test at the University of Peradeniya, using the implemented nonlinear UAV controller.
+Below video shows the quadrotor during a flight test at the University of Peradeniya, using the implemented nonlinear UAV controller.

 <div class="video-container">